Embrace challenge now

 What is the National High School Mooting Competition?

+Bond University’s Faculty of Law conducts an annual mooting competition involving student representatives from secondary schools around Australia.
 The National High School Mooting Competition is an event for Year 11 and 12 students to develop their advocacy skills in a competitive environment.
-Each year approximately 80 of Australia’s most prominent schools participate in an intense competition held over a fortnight.
+Approximately 80 of Australia’s most prominent schools participate in an intense competition held over a fortnight.

-Registrations are currently open to all Collegiate Schools to submit a team to participate in the 2018 National High School Mooting Competition.
-The preliminary rounds will be held from Tuesday, 8 May to Friday, 18 May 2018 and will take place on the Bond University campus on the Gold Coast.
-The National Grand Final will be held on Saturday, 2 June 2018.
+The competition is by invitation only.
+The preliminary rounds will be held from Tuesday, 7 May to Friday, 17 May 2019 and will take place on the Bond University campus on the Gold Coast.
+The National Grand Final will be held on Saturday, 1 June 2019.

 The Mooting Toolkit is a resource centre which includes a series of videos to help moot teams prepare throughout the High School Mooting Competition.
 Bond Law students and academics have created the Toolkit to give you a look into the world of mooting.